intel/CommsPowerManagement/pwr.md

 ### Core Objects

-Each core's frequency can scaled up or down, in the case of multiple logical cores on a physical core, both logical cores must have the same frequency for the physical core to operate at that frequency.
+Each core's frequency can be scaled up or down to particular frequencies (P-states).
+P-states may include P0 (Turbo Frequency), P1 (Base Freqeuncy) with as many frequency steps as the CPU provides, with a larger the P-state number indicating lower core operating frequency.
+A core can also be put into idle/sleep states, C-states, by the OS when it is not busy.
+C-states follow the same pattern as P-states where larger numbered C-states consume less power.
+Available P-states and C-states will depend on system configuration and CPU model.
+In the case of multiple logical cores on a physical core, the P-states and C-states are shared and must be configured the same for desired changes to take effect.
 Core frequencies can be set up to utilize the SST-BF configuration, if available.
 Energy performance profiles can be set up on a per core basis using a specific EPP policy, if the system configuration allows.

 ## Refreshing CPU stats